-Recommendation Complies Partially complies Explanation Not applicable Recommendation 7 The company should broadcast its general shareholders' meetings live on the corporate website.
-The company should have mechanisms that allow the delegation and exercise of votes by electronic means and even, in the case of large-cap companies and, to the extent that it is proportionate, attendance and active participation in the general shareholders' meeting.
-X Recommendation 8 The audit committee should strive to ensure that the financial statements that the board of directors presents to the general shareholders' meeting are drawn up in accordance to accounting legislation.
-And in those cases where the auditors includes any qualification in its report, the chairman of the audit committee should give a clear explanation at the general meeting of their opinion regarding the scope and content, making a summary of that opinion available to the shareholders at the time of the publication of the notice of the meeting, along with the rest of proposals and reports of the board.
-X Recommendation 9 The company should disclose its conditions and procedures for admitting share ownership, the right to attend general meetings and the exercise or delegation of voting rights, and display them permanently on its website.
-Such conditions and procedures should encourage shareholders to attend and exercise their rights and be applied in a non-discriminatory manner.
-X Recommendation 10 When an accredited shareholder exercises the right to supplement the agenda or submit new proposals prior to the general meeting, the company should: a) Immediately circulate the supplementary items and new proposals. b) Disclose the model of attendance card or proxy appointment or remote voting form duly modified so that new agenda items and alternative proposals can be voted on in the same terms as those submitted by the board of directors. c) Put all these items or alternative proposals to the vote applying the same voting rules as for those submitted by the board of directors, with particular regard to presumptions or deductions about the direction of votes. d) After the general meeting, disclose the breakdown of votes on such supplementary items or alternative proposals.
+Recommendation Complies Partially complies Explanation Not applicable The The mea mmendation 7 company should broadcast its general shareholders' meetings live on the corporate website. company should have mechanisms that allow the delegation and exercise of votes by electronic ns and even, in the case of large-cap companies and, to the extent that it is proportionate, ndance and active participation in the general shareholders' meeting. Х The pres And com and mmendation 8 audit committee should strive to ensure that the financial statements that the board of directors ents to the general shareholders' meeting are drawn up in accordance to accounting legislation. in those cases where the auditors includes any qualification in its report, the chairman of the audit mittee should give a clear explanation at the general meeting of their opinion regarding the scope content, making a summary of that opinion available to the shareholders at the time of the ication of the notice of the meeting, along with the rest of proposals and reports of the board.
+X The atte on it Such mmendation 9 company should disclose its conditions and procedures for admitting share ownership, the right to ad general meetings and the exercise or delegation of voting rights, and display them permanently s website. conditions and procedures should encourage shareholders to attend and exercise their rights and opplied in a non-discriminatory manner.
+X Whe prio a) b) c) mmendation 10 n an accredited shareholder exercises the right to supplement the agenda or submit new proposals to the general meeting, the company should: Immediately circulate the supplementary items and new proposals.
+Disclose the model of attendance card or proxy appointment or remote voting form duly modified so that new agenda items and alternative proposals can be voted on in the same terms as those submitted by the board of directors.
+Put all these items or alternative proposals to the vote applying the same voting rules as for those submitted by the board of directors, with particular regard to presumptions or deductions about the direction of votes.
+After the general meeting, disclose the breakdown of votes on such supplementary items or alternative proposals.
 X